Evolutionary Variational Inequalities on the Hellinger-Kantorovich and Spherical Hellinger-Kantorovich spaces: Existence for EVI using local -concavity

 \section{Existence for EVI using local $\kappa$-concavity}

-Following \cite{Sava07GFDS, LasMie19GPCA} we first give precise definitions of geodesics curves in a general metric space $(\calX,\sfd)$ and the local angle condition (LAC).
+Following \cite{Sava07GFDS, LasMie19GPCA} we first give precise definitions of geodesics curves in a general metric space $(\calX,\sfd)$ and the local-angle condition (LAC).
 Based on these fundamental concepts, \cite{Sava11?GFDS, MurSavII+III} introduces the two geometry-descriptive functions $\langle \cdot, \cdot\rangle_{\rmu\rmp}$ and $\invd(\cdot, \cdot)$ (cf.\ Definition \ref{de:TwoGeodesics}) that allow us to quantify the relationship between two geodesics emanating from the same point.
 Next we discuss semiconvex and semiconcave functions in the sense of geodesic $\kappa$-concavity or geodesic $\lambda$-convexity.
-When the squared distance $\frac12\sfd^2_\calX(t, \ob)$ is $\kappa$-concave along a geodesic $\geo{xy}$ with respect to some observer $\ob$ the derivative of $t\mapsto \frac12\sfd^2_\calX(\geo{x y}(t), \ob)$ can be estimated in terms of the two quantities mentioned above.
-Finally, we discuss Evolutionary Variational Inequalities EVI$_\lambda$ for a metric gradient system $(\calX,\sfd,\phi)$ and show that solutions can be constructed via the minimizing movement scheme, if $\phi$ is strongly $\lambda$-convex with compact sublevels and the closure of $\mathrm{dom}(\phi)$ can be written as the closure of the union of sets $\A_{\kappa}$, where $\frac12\sfd^2_\calX$ is $\kappa$-concave.
+When the squared distance $\frac12\sfd_{\calX}^2(t, \ob)$ is $\kappa$-concave along a geodesic $\geo{xy}$ with respect to some observer $\ob$ the derivative of $t\mapsto \frac12\sfd^2_{\calX}(\geo{x y}(t), \ob)$ can be estimated in terms of the two quantities mentioned above.
+To illustrate the concepts of the LAC and the semiconcavity of the squared distance, we consider a few simple examples in Section \ref{su:Exa.LAC.k-concave}.

+Finally, we discuss Evolutionary Variational Inequalities EVI$_\lambda$ for a metric gradient system $(\calX,\phi,\sfd_{\calX})$ and show that solutions can be constructed via the minimizing movement scheme, if $\phi$ is strongly $\lambda$-convex with compact sublevels and the closure of $\mathrm{dom}(\phi)$ can be written as the closure of the union of sets $\A_{\kappa}$, where $\frac12\sfd^2_\calX$ is $\kappa$-concave.
 See Theorem \ref{th:MainExistTheo} for the exact statement.